miloyip/dtoa-benchmark/README.md

 ## Preamble

-This fork of the benchmark was created to demonstrate the performance superiority of my `dtoa()` implementation over others.
+This fork of the benchmark was created to demonstrate the performance superiority of my new `dtoa()` implementation over others.

 [Ryū algorithm](https://github.com/ulfjack/ryu) by Ulf Adams known to fastest in much cases, especially for short string representations.
 However, I would like to draw attention to my own speed-competing but more compact Grisu2-based implementation.

-Briefly, about my double-to-string implementation:
+Briefly, about this double-to-string implementation:

 1. it is a Grisu-based, but not exactly the Grisu2;